ryanozx/tp/docs/UserGuide.md

 * **What It Does:**
-  * Filters and displays individuals from a dataset who match at least one of the specified tags.
+  * Filters and displays individuals from a dataset who match at least one of the specified tags (case-sensitive).
 It provides flexibility by showing records that meet any of the criteria provided.

 * **Format:**
   * `find-some-tag TAG [MORE_TAGS]...`